cvat-ai/cvat/site/content/en/docs/manual/advanced/export-import.md

 ![](/images/image219_mapillary_vistas.jpg)

-As a result, you'll get a file containing data, task parameters, and a annotation.
+As a result, you'll get a file containing data, task parameters, and annotation.

 ## Import